QuaSi-Software/Documentation/docs/gensim_user_manual.md

 [http://climate.onebuilding.org/](http://climate.onebuilding.org/)

-Furthermore, the TRY data provided by the DWD can be used to generate location-specific weather data sets for the whole of Germany which can then be converted into valid EPW files using the [EnergyPlus® Weather Converter](https://bigladdersoftware.com/epx/docs/8-3/auxiliary-programs/using-the-weather-converter.html).
+Furthermore, the TRY data provided by the DWD can be used to generate location-specific weather data sets for the whole of Germany which can then be converted into valid EPW files using the [EnergyPlus™ Weather Converter](https://bigladdersoftware.com/epx/docs/8-3/auxiliary-programs/using-the-weather-converter.html).

 ### 2.2 Building geometry